pathofwasd/PathOfWasd/README.md

 - This allows for skills to not performed in the WASD real cursor position (somewhere close to the middle) before moving to the virtual mouse (where you were aiming when pressing the skill).
 - For "Before Move Delay" is a delay for how long to wait after pressing a skill to allow movement.
 So if you tap a skill, it will wait a small delay, before trying to moving in your held down WASD direction.
 - Some skills will require more or less of a delay than others, later down the road I want to add the ability to add a custom delay for each skill binding because of this.
-- For now you can either have no delay for this and always hold you skill move until 1 skill happens, or have a small one size fits all delay, which I found to be 100ms.
+- For now you can either have no delay and always hold you skill until the skill performs its action, or have a small one size fits all delay, which I found to be 100ms.
-- Movement key is they key walk or move is bound to on your skill bar
+- Movement key is the key walk or move is bound to on your skill bar
 - Stand key is the set key in the games bindings for stopping movement while attacking.
 - For now, you can:
   - 🛠 Submit a bug or issue [here on GitHub](../../issues)